 As this post mainly targets IT Pro’s as it discusses ways organizations can configure telemetry at the lowest level – and evaluate & turn off in their business environment, the connections Windows makes to Microsoft services, individual home users of Windows 11/10 may not find the contents of this post much useful.
 They can, therefore, take a look at the following posts too:

-To manage all the configurations and network settings, you will have to have Windows 11/10 Enterprise or Windows 11/10 Education or later installed.
+To manage all the configurations and network settings, you will need to have Windows 11/10 Enterprise or Windows 11/10 Education or later installed.
 These OS versions allow you to configure and disable Telemetry at the Security level, turn off Windows Defender Telemetry, MSRT reporting along with the ability to turn off all other connections to Microsoft services and prevent Windows from sending any data to Microsoft.

 Levels of Telemetry in Windows